-Now add tamarind extract, needed salt and the masala powder.
-Let it boil well till the raw flavour goes.
+Now add tamarind extract, needed salt and the bisi bela bath masala powder.
+Let it boil well until the raw flavour goes.
 By the time the vegetables will also get cooked well.

-Then add cooked dal, cooked rice and 4-5 tsp of ghee and mix well.
+Add cooked dal, cooked rice, 4-5 tsp of ghee and mix well.

-Heat a tsp of ghee and sauté the capsicum till slightly cooked.
+Heat a tsp of ghee and sauté capsicum until slightly cooked.
 It should be crunchy.

-Garnish Bisibelabath with the capsicums and serve it hot with chips or papads or onion raita.
+Garnish Bisibelabath with capsicums, coriander leaves and serve hot with chips or papads or onion raita.